Can Headaches Be Caused by Heart Problems? Find Out Now

 Is a headache a symptom of heart failure?

-Headache is not a cardinal symptom of heart failure, but sometimes, in rare conditions, like cardiac cephalgia, it is associated with some heart conditions.
-Due to the heart failure, the compromised blood supply to the brain can cause a headache.
-Additionally, some medications that are used in the treatment of heart failure can also trigger headaches.
+A headache is not something that is always associated with heart failure, but sometimes, in rare conditions, like cardiac cephalgia, you may need to observe more closely.
+Due to heart failure, the compromised blood supply to the brain can cause a headache.

 What does stage 1 heart failure feel like?